 These are just a few of the options that are available.
 Click here to check out our page regarding beaches for Falmouth Harbour.

 A common landmark for vacationers is Dockyard Museum.
 It is situated at Nelson's Dockyard National Park and found within southeastern Falmouth Harbour.
 Exhibits at the Dockyard Museum include displays of ship models and tools, a collection of Admiral Nelson's personal items (including his famed telescope), and other naval items excavated from the area.
 The grounds also offer a well stocked gift shop and a research library.

 Another landmark worth visiting is Admiral House.
 It is situated at Nelson's Dockyard National Park and found within southeastern Falmouth Harbour.
 Featuring the history of the area's maritime history, the Admiral House welcomes any visitor interested in naval, British, colonial, or just general history.
 Visitors will gain an insight as to the importance of the dockyard for Antigua as well as how similar dockyards shaped the Caribbean as a whole.

 Fort Berkeley: This impressive fort at one time stood as the harbor's main protection from enemy navies.
 Built in 1704, the fort would eventually be armed with at leas twenty-five cannons that could reach about a mile and a half each, a clear deterrent to any approaching ships.

-Asot's Arcade: For many people, their favorite part of spending an evening at a casino is playing the slots.
+If you're simply looking to play a few slots, you might try Asot's Arcade.
+For many people, their favorite part of spending an evening at a casino is playing the slots.
 If this is true of you, you'll love Ascot's Arcade Jackpot Casino Slots on St. John, Antigua.